|

 rapidly to catch prey and escape predators.

-the Ringed Seal which is 24 inches long.
-All have
+This Hand Puppet Seal is 24 inches long.

 |